 Experience the pulsing heartbeat of Tokyo at this incessant intersection.

-Anime fans should tour Tokyo’s Ghibli Museum, dedicated to the work of Hayao Miyazaki of Studio Ghibli.
+Anime fans should take a Tokyo tour to Ghibli Museum, dedicated to the work of Hayao Miyazaki of Studio Ghibli.

 Tokyo National Museum houses the world’s largest collection of Japanese art, from samurai swords to silk kimonos.